 Saputo not worried by prospect of new trade deals with Europe and Asia

-Saputo president and CEO Lino Saptuo Jr. and his father, Lino, chairman of the board, get set for the company's annual meeting in Laval, Que., in this July 2012 file photo.
-(Paul Chiasson/ THE CANADIAN PRESS)
+Saputo president and CEO Lino Saputo Jr. and his father, Lino, chairman of the board, get set for the company's annual meeting in Laval, Que., in this July 2012 file photo.
+(Paul Chiasson/The Canadian Press)

 Published Wednesday, February 13, 2013 5:19PM EST